masesk/yt-continue/README.md

 # yt-continue
 ![logo.png](logo.png)

-:mega: Chrome extension that bypasses when YouTube asks "Continue Watching?
+:mega: Chrome extension that bypasses when YouTube asks "Continue Watching?" as well as play, pause, and skip a video with voice commands.

 ### Requirements